Fellowship Support

 Funding Duration | up to 3 years |

-This funding call is designed to contribute towards and support emerging needs of existing Early Career Fellowship awards held by researchers at the University.
+This funding call is designed to contribute match or top-up funding towards an externally awarded Early Career Fellowship to be held at the University.
 This includes Early Career Researchers who:

 - Are applying for fellowship funding and need evidence of contributory funds